DannyArends/CTLmapping/README.md

 [www.d-programming-language.org](http://www.d-programming-language.org
 "www.d-programming-language.org").
 Run 'make' from a terminal / command line:

-    $ make versionD                                          # Compile the executable
+    $ make versionD                                          # Compile the D 2.0 executable

 In the future, you can use a provided binary by downloading the approriate one for your operating system.

-### Algorithm
+### Issues

-Learn more about the [algorithm](https://github.com/DannyArends/CTLmapping/blob/master/learn%20CTL/ALGORITHM.md) behind CTL mapping
+Issues can be raised through the github issue tracker.

 ### Tests

 CTL mapping uses the build in R framework to test the package for global regressions and unit-testing of documented functions.
 Tests can be executed from the commandline, by using the following command:

-    $ R CMD check Rctl                                     # Install the package
+    $ R CMD check Rctl                                     # Run the unit-tests of the R package

-### Issues

-Issues can be raised through the github issue tracker.

 ### Contributing

 Want to contribute?
 Great!
 We're actively looking for someone to do the website [www.mapctl.org](http://www.mapctl.org "www.mapctl.org")

-Contribute to CTL source code by forking the github repository with git and sending us pull requests.
+Contribute to CTL source code by forking the Github repository, and sending us pull requests.

 see Rctl/inst/TODO.txt or submit a Github issue or pull request